alexchervon/test-weather-app/README.md

 # Weather App

-Необходимо реализовать функционал, который будет получать информацию о погоде из любого публичного API. Он должен уметь сохранять полученные данные в файле формата json и xml в зависимости от переданного в него параметра типа файла.
+It is necessary to implement a functionality that will receive weather information from any public API.
+He should be able to save the received data in a json and xml format file depending on the file type parameter passed to it.

-*Для JSON первыми по порядку должны быть поля:*
+*Sort for JSON:*

- - Дата
+ - Date
- - Температура
+ - Temperature
- - Направление ветра
+ - Wind Direction
- - и.т.д
+ - e.t.c

-*Для XML:*
+*Sort for XML:*

- - Дата
+ - Date
- - Скорость ветра
+ - Wind speed
- - Температура
+ - Temperature
- - и.т.д
+ - e.t.c

 ## Installing